hsandt/sonic-pico8/README.md

 If you gamepad mapping is not correct, you can customize it with [SDL2 Gamepad Tool](https://www.generalarcade.com/gamepadtool) and copy-paste the configuration line into sdl_controllers.txt in PICO-8's [configuration directory](https://pico-8.fandom.com/wiki/Configuration).
 For instance, the Logicool Gamepad F310 had Open PICO-8 menu mapped to Right Trigger, so I remapped it to Start instead.

+### Pause menu

+In the pause menu (toggled with Enter/Start), if you are in-game, you can select the following options:

+* Warp to start: restart stage from beginning keeping collected emeralds
+* Retry from zero: restart stage losing emeralds collected so far
+* Back to title: go back to title menu

 ## Known technical issues

 * The player cannot control the character until the stage intro is over